MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ### Design considerations

-- Services aren't constrained to use the same compute platform, programming language, runtime, or operating system.
+- Loosely coupled services aren't constrained to use the same compute platform, programming language, runtime, or operating system.
 - Services can scale independently, optimizing the use of infrastructure and platform resources.
 - Failures can be handled separately and don't affect client transactions.
 - Transactional integrity is harder to maintain because data creation and persistence happens within separate services.